reframejs/reframe/docs/overview.template.md

 Reframe is the only framework that supports every type of web apps.

+&nbsp;

-###### Hybrid apps :tm:
+###### Mixed apps :tm:

-In general:
+Both interactive views and non-interactive views are important:
  - **Interactive** views are **difficult** to implement **but powerful**.
  - **Non-interactive** views are considerably **easier** to implement.

-This leads us to:
+Mixed apps allow you to implement apps that have interactive pages as well as non-interactive pages.

+For example an app that has a `/about` page that is static and non-interactive (browser doesn't load any JavaScript and the DOM is static) and a `/search` page that is dynamic and interactive (browser loads React components and the DOM is dynamic).

+In general, we recommand to follow the **non-interactive-by-default approach**:
-> The **non-interactive-by-default approach**: Whenever possible, implement features with non-interative views.
+Whenever possible, implement features with non-interative views.

-With Reframe you can write a hybrid app that has only few interactive views while the rest is non-interactive.

-> Hybrid apps allow you to follow the non-interactive-by-default approach.
+> Mixed apps allow you to follow the non-interactive-by-default approach.

-Reframe is the only framework that supports hybrid apps and they are the future of web development.
+Mixed apps are the future of web development and Reframe is the only framework supporting them.

 <br/>
 <br/>